 All prospective employees of the Group undergo a diligence and interview process.
 In addition, Group Board approval is required for employment of the Chief Executive Officer of the Group and members of executive management.
-An annual performance review and management process is undertaken in accordance with established policies approved by the Board of Directors of the Subsidiaries and the Parent Board.
+An annual performance review and management process is undertaken in accordance with established policies approved by the boards of directors of the Subsidiaries and the Parent Board.

 ii.
-Board and Senior Executives Professional Qualifications, Skills and Expertise
+Board and Senior Executives Professional Qualifications, Skills, and Expertise

-See Appendix B for a list of the directors and officers of Parent and of Hamilton Re and a description of their responsibilities.
+See Appendix B for a list of the directors and officers of Parent and of Hamilton Re a a description of their responsibilities.

-See Appendices C - F for descriptions of the qualifications of the the directors and officers of Parent and of Hamilton Re.
+See Appendix C for descriptions of the qualifications of the directors and officers of Parent and of Hamilton Re.